DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

   db-user: bXlhZG1pbkBteXBvc3RncmVzcWxzZXJ2ZXI=
 ```

-Note the equivalence between the key data.db-user (for instance) in the Secret and the key spec.parameters.objects[].secretKey = "db-user" in the SecretProviderClass.
-It corresponds to the db-user key in the secret/db-pass you created previously with the `vault kv put` command.
+Note the equivalence between the key data.db-user (for example) in the Secret and the key spec.parameters.objects[].secretKey = "db-user" in the SecretProviderClass.
+It corresponds to the db-user key in the secret/db-pass that you created previously with the `vault kv put` command.

 (Optional) Generate a self-signed certificate.